scriven42/oet02w/README.md

   - Hat tip to anyone whose code is used
   - There have been far too many sites that offered inspiration over the years,but I will try and collect as many here as I can

+## License

+Sharing is caring, but if you use this to target the victims of colonization and the other people our society shits on, you're a piece of shit and I revoke your specific right to use this code.